Home front during World War II: Non-food items

 The Japanese government in 1938 started rationing gasoline.
 When war with the US appeared imminent, practically all gasoline was prohibited for civilian usage.
 Oil was also banned for non-military industries.
 Starting in the 1890s, Japan tried to develop its own oil industry, and although oil extractions efforts proved insufficient, they had 21 refineries in the Japanese home islands by 1941.
-Japan implemented a seven-year-plan in 1937 to increase oil production in the home islands but did fully succeed.
+Japan implemented a seven-year-plan in 1937 to increase oil production in the home islands but did not fully succeed.
 The Japanese obtained the oil rich areas of British Malaya and the Dutch East Indies and were able to use the preexisting facilities but they were often not able to transport this back home as tankers were often sunk.
+To deal with a lack of oil and gasoline, the Japanese resorted to a number of other fuel sources such as relying more on Ethanol, creating biofuel variants of diesel and working with pine oil which was largely unsuccessful; however charcoal was still used in large amounts mostly for homes and light industry which did contribute to deforestation.

+Japan stepped up its lumber production to reduce dependence starting in the early 1930s, a process that accelerated during the war.
+Between 1941 and 1945, around 15% of Japan's forests were cut down, corresponding to 14,000 sqmi.
+Efforts for reforestation made during the war were unsuccessful.

+Japan was able to produce more electricity than Italy did in any given year during the war (1939 to 1945) and initially produced more than the United Kingdom.
+However, Japan's electricity output started declining in 1943, allowing the UK to overtake it.
+Its primary sources were coal and hydroelectric dams.

 Deaths

 The American aerial bombing of a total of 65 Japanese cities took from 400,000 to 600,000 civilian lives, with 100,000+ in Tokyo alone, over 200,000 in Hiroshima and Nagasaki combined.
 The Battle of Okinawa resulted in 80,000–150,000 civilian deaths.
 In addition civilian death among settlers who died attempting to return to Japan from Manchuria in the winter of 1945 were probably around 100,000.
 The total of Japanese military fatalities between 1937 and 1945 were 2.1 million; most came in the last year of the war and were caused by starvation or severe malnutrition in garrisons cut off from supplies.